huggingface/blog/asr-diarization.md

 Whisper is one of the best open source speech recognition models and definitely the one most widely used.
 Hugging Face [Inference Endpoints](https://huggingface.co/inference-endpoints/dedicated) make it very easy to deploy it out-of-the-box.
 However, if you’d like to couple it with a diarization pipeline to identify speakers or introduce assisted generation for speculative decoding, things may get tricky.

 In this blog, we’ll explore how to deploy the Automatic Speech Recogniton (ASR) and Diarization pipeline on Inference Endpoints.
 We’ll focus on how to do so using a [custom inference handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler).
-The implementation of the pipeline is inspired by the famous [Insanely Fast Whisper](https://github.com/Vaibhavs10/insanely-fast-whisper#insanely-fast-whisper).
+The implementation of the pipeline is inspired by the famous [Insanely Fast Whisper](https://github.com/Vaibhavs10/insanely-fast-whisper#insanely-fast-whisper) and uses a [Pyannote](https://github.com/pyannote/pyannote-audio) model for diarization.
 For those ready to go all the way, we provide a containerized model server that can be deployed anywhere.

 This will also be a demonstration of how flexible Inference Endpoints are and that you can host pretty much anything there.
 Here is the code to follow along:

 - [A custom ASR and Diarization handler](https://huggingface.co/sergeipetrov/asrdiarization-handler-default/blob/main/handler.py) - this handler works on Inference Endpoints as-is.
 - [A standalone platform-agnostic model server](https://github.com/plaggy/fast-whisper-server/tree/main/model-server) - this is a container that you can deploy anywhere - including Inference Endpoints!
 This is also a good fit if you’d like to do something very custom.

-*Starting with [Pytorch 2.2](https://pytorch.org/blog/pytorch2-2/) SDPA supports Flash Attention 2 out-of-the-box so you don’t need to install and pass it explicitly.*
+**_Starting with [Pytorch 2.2](https://pytorch.org/blog/pytorch2-2/) SDPA supports Flash Attention 2 out-of-the-box so you don’t need to install and pass it explicitly._**

 ### The main modules